On singular Lagrangian fibrations and applications to symplectic embeddings I: Introduction

 When the two parameters $a$ and $b$ coincide, we get an ellipsoid of revolution.
 Up to normalization, we can assume that $a = b = 1$.
 This is obtained by taking $u(z)=\sqrt{1-z^2/c^2}$ in \eqref{def: surf_rev}.
 In particular, notice that $S^2 = \mathcal{E}(1, 1, 1)$.

 \begin{prop} For each $c > 0$, consider the almost toric fibration $f \colon (D^*\mathcal{E}(1,1,c),\, \omega_{\text{can}}) \to B_c$ given by Theorem~\ref{thm: ATF_surface_revolution}.
-The base region $B_c$ is bounded by the curve $(\mu,\, \mathcal{A}(\mu))$ defined in equation~\eqref{eq: bound_cbd_11c}. \end{prop}
+The base region $B_c$ is bounded by the curve $(\mu,\, \mathcal{A}(\mu))$ defined in equation~\eqref{eq:bound_cbd_11c}. \end{prop}

-From the fibration obtained in Proposition~\ref{prop: ellipsoids}, we can recover the toric domains obtained in \cite{Ferreira2023GromovWO} as follows: First, we perform a transferring-the-cut operation by applying the matrix
+From the fibration obtained in Proposition~\ref{prop: ellipsoids}, we can recover the toric domains obtained in \cite{Ferreira2023GromovWO} as follows.
+The first step is a transferring-the-cut operation applied to the base diagrams shown in Figure~\ref{fig:convex_base_11c_2}.
+This operation changes the branch cut at the node: equivalently, we rotate the branch cut by \(180^\circ\) so that it points in the opposite direction.
+The corresponding integral-affine change of chart is implemented by applying the matrix

-to the half-plane defined by $\mu \leq 0$.
-Then, we apply an appropriate $SL(2, \mathbb{Z})$ matrix to obtain the desired figure (see Figure~\ref{fig:convex_base_11c_2m}).
-One can perform an inverse nodal trade at the node with branch-cut emanating from the origin and a limit nodal slide at the second node.
+to the half-plane \(\mu\leq 0\).
+After this change of branch cut, we apply an appropriate \(SL(2,\mathbb Z)\)-transformation to obtain the desired diagram; see Figure~\ref{fig:convex_base_11c_2m}.
+One can perform an inverse nodal trade at the node with branch-cut emanating from the origin and a nodal slide at the second node, pushing the node all the way to the boundary.
 In the limit, we obtain a Lagrangian disk over the limiting point, which can be taken to be the cotangent fibre over one of the poles of the surface of revolution, agreeing with the case studied in \cite{Ferreira2023GromovWO}.

 \begin{rmk} Using the same argument, we can also obtain toric domains from the fibrations in Theorem \ref{thm: ATF_surface_revolution}.
 Furthermore, these toric domains agree with those obtained in \cite{Ferreira2023GromovWO}. \end{rmk}